The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Who wouldn't trust this guy?
 Um, just watch his hands.

 Long-story-short, Dunk’s drinking buddy and maybe-friend, Lyonel gets a gang of reprobates together.
 Still, he’s still one man short.
-Then, as if delivered from the heavens, Prince Baelor Breakspear (Bertie Carvel) heir to the throne, Aerion’s uncle, and the best swordsman in the seven (nine, whatevs) kingdoms pledges to fight alongside Dunk.
+Then, as if delivered from the heavens, Prince Baelor Breakspear (Bertie Carvel) heir to the throne, Aerion’s uncle, and the best swordsman in the Seven (nine, whatevs) Kingdoms pledges to fight alongside Dunk.

 Yay!
 Right?

 "Is that my blood?
-What the actual—"
+What the actual—?!"

 Which is the ultimate lesson.

 The ultimate swordsman's greatest adversary isn’t some other swordsman.
 It’s the time of day, the footing of the battlefield, the guy who showed up with an ax/spear/club instead of a sword.
 The man determined to take what fate/birth order denied him.
-Or, the guy who’s scared to his very marrow but harnesses his unbridled terror into the fight because he has something to fight for.

 Who wouldn't risk a right arm and leg for her?